Category: Business Tech

 IOCs play a critical role in cybersecurity for several reasons:

-• Incident Response: When IOCs are identified, they trigger incident response actions.
+• Incident Response: When IOCs are identified, they trigger cybersecurity incident response actions.
 Cybersecurity teams can investigate the incident, contain the threat, and remediate affected systems.

 • Threat Hunting: Security professionals proactively search for IOCs to uncover hidden threats or vulnerabilities before they cause damage.
 This practice, known as threat hunting, helps organizations stay one step ahead of cyber adversaries.